Edited by Jean Brilhaut, MD

-First thing to look for, however is a foreign body reaction from previous penetrating trauma, which is the most common cause of benign tumor of the sole (especially among diabetic patients).
+The first thing to look for however is a foreign body reaction from previous penetrating trauma, which is the most common cause of benign tumor of the sole (especially among diabetic patients).

-Plantar fibromas are usually located on the inside of the arch of the foot.
-They usually feel smooth and rubbery.
+Plantar fibromas lumps that are usually located on the inside of the arch of the foot (Figure 1).
+The lump usually feels smooth and rubbery.
 They are not usually tender to touch, although they may become irritated with prolonged walking.

 X-rays are often negative, although if the x-rays are taken in such a way as to highlight the soft-tissues, an outline of a mass may be seen.
 Calcifications are looked for since it is a sign of malign tumor and would require an MRI.

-An MRI will show a smooth, consistent (homogenous) mass that is affiliated with the plantar fascia.
+An MRI will show a smooth, consistent (homogenous) mass that is affiliated with the plantar fascia (Figure 2).
 An MRI will confirm the diagnosis and allow differentiation of other causes of masses in the foot, such as lipomas, ganglions, neuromas, herniations of the plantar fasica, and tumors (very rare).

 Plantar fibromas are typically treated non-operatively, until they cause discomfort to the patient on a regular basis.
 Non-operative treatment includes: